Through curricular and experiential learning, START educates, mentors and trains the next generation of national security scholars and practitioners.

 banner

 START offers fully online summer and winter courses each year which are open to any current degree seeking student or non-degree seeking individual, either at the graduate or undergraduate level.
 Current University of Maryland students may register through Testudo.
-Non-University of Maryland students must apply as non-degree seeking students, visiting students, or students with Golden ID Cardholder Status through the University of Maryland’s Office of Extended Studies.
+Non-University of Maryland students must apply as non-degree seeking students, visiting students, or students with Golden ID Cardholder Status through the University of Maryland’s Extended Studies.

 Non-UMD students